 In addition to increased calcium levels, high brix foods also supply more trace minerals such as copper, iron, and manganese.
 Trace minerals function as co-enzymes in the digestive process.
 Co-enzymes work with enzymes as activators of those enzymes.
 These trace minerals have higher atomic weights.
 Due to greater mineral density and the inclusion of heavier trace minerals high brix foods weigh more per unit than lower quality produce.

 Minerals in foods are in a naturally chelated form.
-Naturally chelated minerals are bound to amino acids that have a right-hand spin.
-Amino acids with a right-hand spin are referred to as L-Amino acids.
+Naturally chelated minerals are bound to amino acids that have a left-hand spin.
+Amino acids with a left-hand spin are referred to as L-Amino acids.
 L-Amino acids are biologically active.
 This translates into easy assimilation into the body compared to inorganic minerals taken in pill form.
-Amino acids that have been compounded by man have a left-hand spin, which is known as D-Amino acids, or they are a mixture of the L and D form of amino acids.
+Amino acids that have been compounded by man have a right-hand spin, which is known as D-Amino acids, or they are a mixture of the L and D form of amino acids.
 The D form is not biologically active and is rarely found in nature.
-The L and D forms of amino acids are mirror images of each other.
-This is the reason why mineral supplements that have minerals bound to an amino acid and claimed to be chelated need to be checked which form the amino acids are in.
-When it comes to supplementing with vitamins and minerals it is BUYER BEWARE.
-The indiscriminate use of vitamins and minerals can create a dangerous situation whereas the correct use of vitamins, minerals, and enzymes can be very beneficial to the body.
-When consuming high quality fruits and vegetables the there is no need for the BUYER BEWARE warning.

 High Brix Foods Taste Better